Afar–Somali clashes

-The Afar–Somali clashes are territorial conflicts between the Afar and Somali Regions of Ethiopia.
+The Afar–Somali clashes were territorial conflicts between the Afar and Somali Regions of Ethiopia.
 The current conflict which began in 2014, is centered around three special Kebeles inhabited by ethnic Somalis from the Issa Clan.
 These three special Kebeles include the Adaytu (Qadaytu, Cadayto) in Mille woreda, Undufo (Qundafaqo, Cundhufo) in Gewane woreda, and Gedamaytu (Gadamaytu, Garba-Ciise) in Amibara Woreda.

-History
+Background

-In 2014, the federal government, headed by the Ethiopian People’s Revolutionary Democratic Front (EPRDF), redrew the boundary between the two regions.
-As a result the Somali Region lost three villages to the Afar Region.
+In 2014, the federal government, headed by the Ethiopian People’s Revolutionary Democratic Front (EPRDF) redrew the boundary between the two regions.
+As a result, the Somali Region lost three villages to the Afar Region.
 Since then they have been trying to get the villages back under their control.